Amid killing spree, Filipino actors spotlight vigilantes of Duterte's drug war

-MANILA An unidentified gunman shoots dead a Filipino man.
+MANILA (Reuters) - An unidentified gunman shoots dead a Filipino man.
 A reporter looks anxious as he arrives at the scene and watches a policeman inspect the body.

 It's the kind of event that happens daily in the Philippines as President Rodrigo Duterte's war on drugs continues unabated, with more than 2,400 people killed in the first four months since he took office on June 30.